leanprover-community/lean4-metaprogramming-book/md/extra/pretty-printing.md

 ## Delaboration
 As its name suggests, the delaborator is in a sense the opposite of the elaborator.
-The job of the elaborator is to take an `Expr` produced by the elaborator and turn it back into a `Syntax` which, if elaborated, should produce an `Expr` that behaves equally to the input one.
+The job of the delaborator is to take an `Expr` produced by the elaborator and turn it back into a `Syntax` which, if elaborated, should produce an `Expr` that behaves equally to the input one.